 The Citi CashReturns MasterCard is advertised as a good cash-back rewards card - which it is.
-But it works just as well, if not better, as a balance-transfer card.
+It works just as well, if not better, as a balance-transfer card.

-If you have really good credit, you may qualify for a 0 percent balance transfer rate for as long as 18 months - or 12 to seven months if you have weaker credit.
-The balance transfer fee is 3 percent, which is one of the lowest around.
+If you have really good credit, you may qualify for a 0% balance transfer rate for as long as 18 months - or 12 to seven months if you have weaker credit.
+The balance transfer fee is 3%, which is one of the lowest around.
 What's more, you earn five "CitiDollars" on all balances transfers over $1,500.
-(You can redeem 50 CitiDollars for $50.)

-If you use the card for purchases, you earn 2 percent cash back for the first six months, then 1 percent after that.
-You can also earn 5 percent back "on average" if you shop through Citi's Bonus Cash Center, which the bank says has more than 400 merchants.
-For example, you can earn 9 percent at FTD.com and 2 percent at Frederick's of Hollywood.
+If you use the card for purchases, you earn 2% cash back for the first six months, then 1% after that.
+You can also earn 5% back "on average" if you shop through Citi's Bonus Cash Center, which the bank says has more than 400 merchants.
+For example, you can earn 9% at FTD.com and 2% at Frederick's of Hollywood.

 The Citi CashReturns MasterCard also lets you earn the full reward on cash advances.
-But don't do that - the cash advance fee is three percent, and the APR is over 25 percent.
+Don't do that, though - the cash advance fee is 3%, and the APR is over 25%.
 So any reward you would earn wouldn't come close to making that up.

 Although the Citi CashReturns MasterCard card works well for either balance transfers or to earn rewards, don't use it for both - choose one or the other.
 Best option: Transfer your balance for as long as you can, pay it off, then start earning cash-back rewards on purchases.